Download PDF

 In the NuLink network, NLK tokens serve several primary functions, including:

 1. Collateral: In the NuLink network, Providers such as Proxies, Watchers, Computing Providers, and Storage Providers are required to stake NLK tokens as collateral in order to offer their services and receive corresponding rewards.
-However, by doing so, they also assume the potential risk of having their staked NLK tokens slashed as a penalty for violating the protocol.
+Staked NLK functions similar to a security deposit in such use-case, so by doing so, these stakers also assume the potential risk of having their staked NLK tokens slashed as a penalty for violating the protocol or for unsatisfactory service/performance.

-2. Benefits: In the NuLink network, Providers such as Proxies, Watchers, Computing Providers, and Storage Providers are incentivized to offer high-quality services by receiving staking benefits in the form of NLK tokens.
+2. Benefits: In the NuLink network, Providers such as Proxies, Watchers, Computing Providers, and Storage Providers are incentivized to offer high-quality services by receiving rewards based on their respective contributions in the form of NLK tokens.
 By providing proper and reliable services, Providers can earn rewards in NLK tokens.

 3. Fees: In the NuLink network, NLK tokens are utilized as service fees for users who require secure data storage, secure data sharing, or secure data computing services.
 These users must pay the corresponding Providers using NLK tokens in exchange for access to the desired services.